kargainworld/kargain-com/README.md

 ## General info
 Was it for a non-profit organization?
 Kargain.com propose a different approach for now.
-The subscription to the Kargain platform will be paid for professional actors, and the revenues thus received will be allocated to the maintenance of the project and the developers’ remuneration.
+The subscription to the Kargain platform will be paid for professional actors, and the revenues thus received will be allocated to the maintenance of the project and the developer's remuneration.

 ## Technologies